natalieagus/50005-2023/_os_notes/week1-1_intro.md

 ## The Computer System {#the-computer-system}

-A computer system can be roughly divided into **four** components: the hardware, the operating system, the application programs, and the users as shown in the figure below.
+A computer system can be roughly divided into **four** components: the hardware, the operating system, the application programs (also known as **user programs**), and the users as shown in the figure below.

 <img src="/50005/assets/images/week1/2.png"  class="center_seventy"/>